ahmetemir/php-cheque-printer/README.md

     - http://127.0.0.1:8000/us.php

-## Canadian Cheque Paper
+## Canadian Cheque Stock
-Make sure the paper you buy has the Canadian endorsement pre-printed text and not the US ones.
+Ensure that the cheque paper you purchase has the Canadian endorsement pre-printed text, not the U.S. version.

-The cheapest I've found as of writing in 2025 is $86 shipped for 500 sheets, with 3 cheques per sheet is 1500 cheques.
-I think I will retire before I use all of them!

-The minimum size of a cheque is now 6.25" wide and 2.75" high.
-The maximum size of a cheque is now 8.5" wide by 3.75" high.
+As of 2025, the most affordable option I've found is $86 CAD (including shipping) for 500 sheets.
+With three cheques per sheet, this provides 1,500 cheques—enough to write one cheque per month for 125 years.
+Even if you use one cheque per sheet, that still covers 41 years of cheques.

+Cheque dimensions must be within the following range:
+- Minimum size: 6.25" wide × 2.75" high
+- Maximum size: 8.5" wide × 3.75" high

-The bottom 5/8" (called the MICR Clear Band) must be clear of all printing except for the magnetic ink numbers and symbols.
-There should be no background printing in the MICR clear band, and if there is it must be so light that it will not interfere with readability when the cheque is scanned.
+The bottom 5/8" of the cheque (MICR Clear Band) must remain free of any printing, except for the magnetic ink numbers and symbols.
+Any background printing in this area must be extremely light to avoid interference with scanning.

 Canadian Cheque ✅
 ![alt text](images/image-1.png)